WSU-cshimizu/ceg4110-group-project-not-my-fortepiano/deliverables/guest-lectures/guest-10-10.md

 capacity planning: start at 40 hours, working about 60% meetings, items; if they can't reach the goal realistically, they try to minimize the goal

-branching strategy: don't have a good answer for how to branch and merge check your code daily git has their own branching stategy
+Branching strategy: don't have a good answer for how to branch and merge check your code daily git has their own branching stategy
 Mozilla has a strategy